k1kolev/info/information/services/index.md

 > [!Note]
 >
-> Premium services by @@name Corporation are exclusive services that are provided by a team of experts
+> Premium services by @@name Corporation are exclusive optional services that are provided by our team of experts.
+> As they engage
+>
-> separately from
+> separately from your subscription plan.
 >